 Members of the public can lodge questions for Council to answer or make a Comment or Submission prior to a specific item listed on the Agenda of an Ordinary Council meeting.

-Members of the public may ask up to three (3) questions at an Ordinary Council meeting.
+Members of the public can ask up to three (3) questions at an Ordinary Council meeting.

 Questions submitted online will be responded to in the first instance.
 If you are not present at the meeting, the Chairperson will read the question and provide a response.
-The Chairperson may then take questions from members in the gallery, if the meeting is open to the public.
+The Chairperson may then take questions from members in the gallery.

 Any question not answered at the meeting will be taken on notice and a written response will be provided to the person asking the question.

-In accordance with the Council Meeting Governance Rules (Meeting Procedure and Common Seal Local Law), the Chairperson may disallow a question if it:
+In accordance with the Council Governance Rules 2020, the Chairperson may disallow a question if it:

 - relates to a matter outside the duties, functions or powers of Council;

-- is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance;
+- is defamatory, indecent, abusive, irrelevant, trivial or objectionable in languge or substance;

 - may lead to a breach of Council's statutory obligations;